deuskane/asylum-utils-generators/README.md

 ### PBCC Generator

 **Command**: `generators/pbcc/pbcc.py`

-Invokes SDCC and PicoASM to compile C files and generate ROM content for PicoBlaze processors.
+Invokes SDCC, PicoASM, and other toolchains (e.g., for RISC-V) to compile C files and assembly, generating ROM content.
+It also automatically generates a VHDL package (`_pkg.vhd`) facilitating the instantiation of the produced ROM.

-**Parameters**:
+**FuseSoC Parameters**:

 | Parameter | Required | Type | Description |
 |-----------|----------|------|-------------|